 If a concern is raised about the practice or behaviour of a member of staff, this information will be recorded and passed to the headteacher Melanie Walker.
-The Local Authority Designated Officer (LADO) will be contacted and the relevant guidance will be followed If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.
-(Annex 4)
+The headteacher will make an assessment to determine if the matter is a 'low level concern' or an 'allegation'.
+The Local Authority Designated Officer (LADO) will be contacted for all allegations and the relevant guidance will be followed.
+If the headteacher needs advice or guidance they will contact the LADO.
+If the allegation is against the headteacher, the person receiving the allegation will contact the LADO or Chair of Governors directly.
+(Annex 5)